pwstegman/bci.js/README.md

 If you use bci.js in a published work, please reference this paper

 P. Stegman, C. Crawford, and J. Gray, "WebBCI: An Electroencephalography Toolkit Built on Modern Web Technologies," in Augmented Cognition: Intelligent Technologies, 2018, pp. 212–221.

+## Contact

+If you have a commercial use case for BCI.js and would like to discuss working together, contact me at [pwstegman@gmail.com](mailto:pwstegman@gmail.com)